content-development-2022/Java-FSD-Angular-SQL-AWS-V1.0/java-8 plus/core-java/2-Java-object oriented programming structure/2-java-objects-and-classes.md

 ![](media/1d4b6e410f81b241660d1dfe4e9db898.png)

-**new keyword in Java**

--   The new keyword is used to allocate memory at runtime.
--   All objects get memory in Heap memory area.

 ## 1.3 Object and Class Example: main within the class

 -   In this example, we have created a Student class which has two data members **id** and **name**.